2022 USDA Rural Housing Income Limits

 The second fee is the annual fee.
 This fee is 0.35% of the outstanding loan balance and is charged once per year.
 The amount is divided by 12 and added to the regular loan amount.
 The annual fee is charged each year until the loan is either paid off or refinanced with a different type of mortgage.

-The USDA has announced the income limits for the Guaranteed Rural Housing (GRH) Program have changed effective June 13, 2018.
-Since 2009 income limits are based on a two tier income structuring consisting of a 1 – 4 member household and a 5 – 8 member household which replaced the 1 – 8 person structure in 2008.
+The USDA has announced the income limits for the Guaranteed Rural Housing (GRH) Program have changed effective June 8, 2022.
+Since 2009 income limits are based on a two-tier structure consisting of a 1 – 4 member household and a 5 – 8 member household, which replaced the 1 – 8 person structure in 2008.

 As a reminder, unlike other home-financing programs, there are no loan limits for the USDA Guaranteed Rural Housing Program.
 The maximum loan amount for USDA Guaranteed Rural Housing applicants is based on their ability to meet the repayment ratios for the program, while simultaneously staying within the program’s income limits.